PolterTzi/open-osr/rules/exploration.md

 ## Encounters

 During exploration periods the adventuring party will often encounter other living beings.
 They may be some kind of travellers, animals, bandits, monsters - and rarely even a different adventurer party!
 Whenever an encounter happens, GM will roll for each side whether you noticed each other, as well as roll for the reaction.
-In many cases you will be able to avoid combat
+In many cases you will be able to avoid combat, either via a diplomatic approach or a simple evasive action.